aaditya2907/aaditya2907/README.md

 Here are some of the projects I've worked on:

 - [**Github Profile Card**](https://github.com/aaditya2907/Github-Profile-Card): A sleek and modern GitHub profile viewer that showcases user information in a beautifully designed card format.
+- - [**Sound Sphere**](https://github.com/aaditya2907/SoundSphere): A Music Streaming Platform that allows users to stream music from youtube.

 ## GitHub Stats